blackbhc/configure/README.md

 # configure files
-- `wezterm.lua`: configuration file of wezterm.
+- `gitconfig`: configuration file of git.
+- `mysh.sh`: some global settings of shell, both for zsh and bash.
 - `nvim`: configuration files of neovim, similar one is `vim` for configuration of vim which is too old and only for backup.
-- `mysh.sh`: some global settings of shell, both for zsh and bash.
 - `setup`: executable script to setup the working environment.
+- `wezterm.lua`: configuration file of wezterm.

 # My personal preferences of some awesome software.